javalin/website/_posts/tutorials/2018-09-02-jetty-session-handling-kotlin.md

 won't be any inconsistencies.
 Jetty recommends this approach for clustering without sticky-sessions, but it's the safer choice even if sticky-sessions are enabled.

-There is a performance penalty to not caching, but if you're running a dedicated database (for example Postgres) with small sessions, it should just be ~10ms per request.
-Using a hosted MongoDB such as [mlab](https://mlab.com/) it seems to be around 40ms.
+There is a performance penalty to not caching, but if you're running a dedicated database on the same network with small sessions, it should just be ~10ms per request.
+Using an external hosted MongoDB such as [mlab](https://mlab.com/) it seems to be around 40ms.

 ## Summary